Knights of the Round Table: Gingalain

-Gingalain (Guinglain, Guinglan, Giglan, Wigalois, etc.) is the eponymous hero of the Fair Unknown literary cycle of French, English, and German romances in verse.
+Gingalain or Guinglain (Geynleyn, Giglain, Gingelagne, Ginglaine, Ginglayne, Guinglan, Gyneleyn, Gyngelayn[e], Gyngelyne, Gyngolyn, G[e]ynleyn, Gynleyn) is the eponymous hero of the Fair Unknown literary cycle of French, English, and German romances in verse.
 There, the young knight, initially known only as the Fair Unknown, is eventually revealed as son of Gawain and a fairy.
-His name is rendered Gingelein in the Middle English version Libeaus Desconus.
-The prose romance Hystoire de Giglan et de Geoffroy de Maience mixes his story with that of Griflet as told in Jaufre.
+His name is rendered Gingelein (Gyngelayn[e], Gyngeleyne) in the Middle English version Libeaus Desconus, and as the eponymous Wigalois in the German romance Wigalois.
+The prose romance Hystoire de Giglan et de Geoffroy de Maience mixes the story of the eponymous Giglan with that of Griflet as told in Jaufre.

 He also appears as a minor character in the prose compilation Le Morte d'Arthur.
-There, Sir Gingalin (Gyngalyn) is killed by Lancelot along with his brothers Florence and Lovell after Mordred and Agravain expose Lancelot's affair with Guinevere.
+There, Sir Gingalin (Gyngalyn[e]) is killed by Lancelot along with his brothers Florence and Lovell after Mordred and Agravain expose Lancelot's affair with Guinevere.

+According to John Colin Dunlop, "Giglan, Guinglain, Gyngelayn, Geynleyn, Gynleyn are but different forms of the Welsh Winwaloen."
 In Renaut de Beaujeu's Le Bel Inconnu, his heraldic device is described as lion of ermine on field of azure colour.
 This is observed to be an appropriation of the author's own Beaujeu (Bâgé) family coat of arms.